Woman's Belly with hands heart shape around belly button with flower on top

 Remember: If you’re unsure about the safety of any potential massage gun use, be sure to talk to your doctor before trying anything that could be risky.

-Because Therabody is the leading massage gun brand, many people choose their devices named Theraguns for various needs.
+Because Therabody Theragun is the leading massage gun brand, many people choose their devices for various needs.
 It’s important to remember that Theraguns are massage guns like any other brand, so all of the same rules apply here.

-One major consideration when using Theragun on the stomach compared to other devices is their high amplitude.
-This means that while they rev slower than many other devices, the strokes in each percussion are higher than in most of the competition.
+One primary consideration when using Theragun stomach, is their high amplitude.
+This means that while they rev slower than many other devices, the intensity in each percussion is higher than in most of the competition.

-If you feel like you need to try using a Theragun on your stomach anyway, at least opt for a softer attachment, such as the Dampener or even the Supersoft head, to be on the safe side.
+If you feel like you need to try using a Theragun on your stomach anyway, to be on the safe side, at least opt for a softer attachment, such as the Dampener or even the Supersoft head.

 For more information on Theraguns, be sure to check out our in-hand reviews, which offer detailed specs, numerous photos, and comparisons with other massage guns:

-Want to try Anyway?
-Use a Low-Amplitude Percussive Massage Gun
+Want to Try It Anyway?
+Use a Low-Amplitude Massage Gun

-One great option for those looking to try an abdominal massage is the Ekrin 365.
-We like this device because it feels slightly vibrational thanks to its fast-revving (verified at 3200 RPM by us), but it is also powerful enough to give clearly defined hits when needed.
+One excellent option for those looking to try an abdominal muscle ache is the Ekrin 365.
+We like this device because it feels slightly vibrational thanks to its fast-revving (we verified it at 3200 RPM), but it is also powerful enough to give clearly defined hits when needed.

-The Ekrin 365 is also very compact and ergonomic, with great attachments, including one of the softest ball heads we’ve seen in a massage gun.
+The Ekrin 365 is also very compact and ergonomic.
+It has great attachments, including one of the softest ball heads we’ve seen in a massage gun.
 This might be a nice option if you are trying an abdominal massage.

-It also has a high enough stall force to make it versatile for many body areas (40 lbs) and easy to hold for users of all sizes.
+It also has a high enough stall force (40 lbs) to be versatile for many body areas and easy to hold for users of all sizes.

 Read More: Check out our in-depth Ekrin 365 review for more information and real photos to explore this massage gun further.